Skip to main content

 Written by Lauren Ford

-For the latest on all of our plans, visit our Pricing page.
+For the latest on all Air plans, visit our Pricing page.

 When you make changes to your Air subscription mid-cycle—like upgrading plans, adding users, or increasing storage—you may notice a higher-than-expected invoice.
 This is often due to prorated charges or storage overages, which we explain below.